|

 Most combinations of the platforms above are supported and functional, and other unlisted platforms may work as well.
 See the GASNet README for the specific combinations that we've personally tested.
 Many of the systems listed above support both a vendor-specific C compiler and can also use gcc as the underlying C compiler - we generally recommend the vendor C compiler for performance reasons.

-Note: on some of these platforms, the Berkeley UPC runtime builds, but the Berkeley UPC-to-C translator does not.
-When this is the case, network access to our public HTTP-based translator (or to a remote HTTP/SSH translator you set up) is needed to build UPC programs.
-See here for a list of platforms where the translator is known to work.
+Note: on some of these platforms, the Berkeley UPC runtime works, but the Berkeley UPC-to-C translator does not.
+In such a case, you'll likely want the default upcc configuration which uses our internet-based BUPC translator for building UPC programs, or alternatively can consider one of the other UPC translation options.
+See here for a list of platforms where a local install of the Berkeley UPC translator is known to work.

 We are interested in supporting Berkeley UPC on as wide a variety of parallel systems as possible.
 If your system or network is not supported, and you are willing to let us use your resources for development, please contact us.